-Even though dogs are often considered ideal ESA’s, the feline counterparts are amazing as emotional support animals.
-They are silly, majestic, and adorable but they often overlooked for not being as cuddly as their doggy counterparts.
+Even though dogs are often considered ideal ESA’s, their feline counterparts are amazing as an emotional support animal.
+They are silly, majestic, and adorable but they are often overlooked for not being as cuddly as their doggy counterparts.

 An Emotional support letter however is given to you the human, not the animal in question.
 So, yes you can get a cat as your emotional support animal.
 Here are some benefits of getting a cat as an emotional support animal.

 Cats are by their very nature extremely independent creatures, They require a lot less time, effort, and attention.
 If you are someone who has never been a pet parent and has no idea about how to navigate the whole thing, you don’t have to worry about all of that with cats.

 This is not to say that they do not require love and attention, they do but in a much more concentrated number than a dog.
 They just don’t get as lonely or bored in their own company very fast.
 So, if you are someone who stays out of the house a lot then a cat is a great option.

 Additionally, they are pretty good at taking care of their own needs.
 All you need to do is keep a litter box somewhere and your cat will use it.
 A dog requires you to take care of all its needs.
 Unlike what the internet will have you believe, cats do have a personality beyond the scary, aloof beings.
 They are curious creatures, the kind that will keep you amused and entertained along with providing you with the emotional support that is required to help you get through the day.

 They Are Travel Buddies